Structural and cohesion funds/ESIF

 Robin Smail

-• Programme finance, financial planning, mid-term review
+• Programme Finance, financial planning, the mid-term review and programme amendments

-• Automatic decommitment, co-finance rates, payment applications
+• Automatic decommitment, co-finance rates, pre-financing, payment applications

 • The accounting year, calculation of the annual balance

-• Transmission of financial information
+• Transmission of financial information – template

-• Financial Control; management verifications; audit changes
+• Financial Control; Management Verifications; Audit changes

 • Programme closure